 - Active listening

-- To experience the histories, philosophies and frameworks behind community development and community engagement approaches.
+- To experience the histories, philosophies, and frameworks behind community development/engagement approaches

-- To identify and use values of leadership.
+- To identify and use values of humanistic leadership

-- To acquire skills in observation, communication, active listening, empathy, compassion, creative and critical thinking.
+- To acquire skills in observation, communication, active listening, empathy and compassion, and creative and critical thinking

 - To identify and create professional connections and networks for community engagement through:

-- Formal analysis and interpretation of visual art that builds capacities in description, observation, communication and object-based problem solving in a group context.
+- Formal analysis and interpretation of visual art that builds capacities in the description, observation, communication, and object-based problem-solving in a group context

-- To describe how art galleries and museums now include artwork that chronicles the histories of underrepresented groups and work of artists whose work addresses contemporary social issues of our time.
+- To describe how art galleries and museums now include artwork and objects that chronicle the histories of underrepresented groups and work of artists whose work addresses contemporary social issues of our time